 On a small island on Lake Schwerin lies Schwerin Castle and is one of the continent’s shining illustrations of the historical architecture that Europe has created.
 First recognized in 973, the location initially picked as a Slav garrison for the tactical advantages.
 However, the present five-wing bastion owes the Grand Duke Friedrich Franz II gratitude for its’ renowned image.

 Franz commissioned the castle to be rebuilt and only used the finest architects during the mid-1800s.
 There are 653 rooms and each one handcrafted to showcase the magnificence and sheer detail of the whole castle.
 Although, the throne room is still considered the piece de resistance as the columns are made from a special marble and unique cast iron doors.
 Take a walk through the ancestral gallery and the dining room with elaborate paneling.
 The round tower room was intended to be a salon and to this day continues to offer breathtaking views of the lake.
 Another part of the mass appeal is the extensive baroque gardens adjacent to the castle.

-Attractions that are close by include Mecklenburg-Western Pomerania or some know it as Wismar.
+Historial landmarks that are close by include Mecklenburg-Western Pomerania or some know it as Wismar.
 The city center retains the look and feel of a classic 14th-century trading town that it once was.
 Friedrichsmoor is a country house that is a fantastic place to get a break and refreshment after a long walk through the neighboring countryside.

 We hope you’ve liked this list of the most popular Germany landmarks and historical sites.
 Hopefully, you got some inspiration for your next trip and if you have some suggestions or feedback on how to improve this article, we would love to hear it.
 Please submit in the comment below.